dasch-swiss/dsp-docs/README.md

 make clean
 ```

-To get some help about the `make` commands, run:
+To get help about the `make` commands, run:

 ```shell
 make help